 We note that all the plants have been performing below the forecasted revenue, with Durbanville and Highveld showing the most significant deviation from forecast.

-In the following sections, we analyse the below-average performance in order from worst to best project.
+In the following sections, we analyse the performance on a per Project basis.

+Technical Portfolio Overview

 We have investigated the performance of the Highveld, Durbanville, Midstream, Hermanus and Vergelegen Mediclinic solar PV sites.
 We evaluated performance by comparing irradiance, availability, performance ratio, and production against forecasts.
-All of the site have underperformed against the forecast.
-The operator has stated that the underperformance of each site was due to frequent loadshedding which have resulted in curtailment of the sites.
-The curtailment of the sites is due to the installed grid tied inverters with Anti .
+All sites have underperformed against the forecast.
+The Operator has stated that the underperformance of each site was dominated by frequent loadshedding which has resulted in curtailment of the sites.
+This curtailment occurs as the installed grid tied inverters have anti -islanding protection.